 This segment data, along with the knowledge that I would be able to see my DNA matches and use the chromosome browser on 23andMe, was reason enough to get DNA tests on 23andMe for me and both of my parents.

-Fortunately, we got our23andMe results back very quickly.
-I show you a few examples as I go along in this post.
+Fortunately, my parents and I got our 23andMe results back very quickly.
+Below, I show you a few examples as I go along in this post.

 You’ll also learn how you can apply to same method to your 23andMe DNA results to learn more about a particular ancestor who interests you, or see who passed down your ancestry regions.